Profitable Market Gardening – How to Farm Profitably on Small Plots of Land

 You will also learn how to use modern technology to better manage your business that will save you time and money!

-The Beginner’s Guide to Mini Farming is the online version of urban farmer Curtis Stone’s popular in person workshop Profitable Urban Farming.
+The Profitable Market Gardening course is the online version of urban farmer Curtis Stone’s popular in person workshop Profitable Urban Farming.

 A real world case study…